Mexico Residency & Visa Guide for Expats (2026)

 Tips from Expats Who've Done It

 Hire a local immigration attorney.
-INAMI offices vary in their processes, documentation requirements can shift, and having someone who speaks Spanish and knows the local INAMI staff makes the process dramatically smoother.
-Budget $300–$600 USD and it's worth every peso.
+INAMI offices vary in their processes, documentation requirements can shift, and having someone who speaks Spanish and knows the local INAMI staff makes the whole thing so much easier.
+Budget $300 to $600 USD.
+Worth every peso.

 Start early.
-Give yourself 3–4 months before your intended move date to start the consulate process.
+Give yourself 3 to 4 months before your intended move date to start the consulate process.
 Some consulates have backlogs.

 Don't overstay your tourist period.
 Overstays are taken seriously in Mexico.
 Fines start around $500 USD and can result in a ban on re-entry.

-Organize your documents meticulously.
+Organize your documents carefully.
 INAMI is meticulous about paperwork.
 Apostilles on foreign documents, certified translations where required, and clean bank statements all matter.

-Bank statements matter.
+Bank statements matter more than you'd think.
 INAMI and consulates look for clear, consistent income or savings.
-Keep your accounts organized and don't have unusual large transfers or inconsistencies.
+Keep your accounts organized and don't have unusual large transfers or inconsistencies in the months leading up to your application.

 Mazatlan's INAMI Office